SedriaRenee/SWEN746-GroupFour/README.md

 Feature 7:

-  Criteria I:

-    Hosts can upload photos and event descriptions after an event.
+  Criteria I: Hosts can upload photos and event descriptions after an event.

-  Criteria II:

-    Event highlights are displayed on the Host's profile or event page.
+  Criteria II: Event highlights are displayed on the Host's profile or event page.

-  Criteria III:

-    Users can browse past event galleries when considering whether to attend future events.
+  Criteria III: Users can browse past event galleries when considering whether to attend future events.

-  Criteria IV:

-    Photos are organized by event and include captions.
+  Criteria IV: Photos are organized by event and include captions.

-  Criteria V:

-    Hosts can tag attendees in event photos, and Users are notified when they are tagged.
+  Criteria V: Hosts can tag attendees in event photos, and Users are notified when they are tagged.

 Feature 8:

-  Criteria I:Hosts can input and tag food allergies when creating an event.
+  Criteria I: Hosts can input and tag food allergies when creating an event.

-  Criteria II:

-    Users can filter events by allergy-friendly options (e.g., nut-free, gluten-free).
+  Criteria II: Users can filter events by allergy-friendly options (e.g., nut-free, gluten-free).

-  Criteria III:

-    Users can see clear labels for food allergies on all events and meals.
+  Criteria III: Users can see clear labels for food allergies on all events and meals.

-  Criteria IV:

-    The system warns Users during sign-up if an event contains allergens they are allergic to (based on their profile).
+  Criteria IV: The system warns Users during sign-up if an event contains allergens they are allergic to (based on their profile).

-  Criteria V:

-    Users can add or update their dietary restrictions in their profile at any time.
+  Criteria V: Users can add or update their dietary restrictions in their profile at any time.